 Entry

-From the Fire Station at Mt Wilson, head west along the fire trail towards Du Faurs Lookout, and turn left after about 300m through the second gate to the left (not marked private property).
+From the Fire Station at Mt Wilson, head west along the road towards Du Faurs Rocks Lookout, and turn left after about 300m through a gate marked with an arrow.
 Follow this fire trail for almost 2km until it heads downhill and veers left at MGA542886.
-Take the foot track that continues straight ahead.
+Take the rough foot track that continues straight ahead.
 When you reach the saddle at MGA537885 (Mount Wilson), turn left and follow the track down into a creek.
-You can usually avoid getting your feet wet until you reach the junction with a much larger creek.
-It may be worth putting on wetsuits here.
-Turn right at this creek (October Creek), and wade downstream for about 500m to the first canyon section.
-This is a good spot to inflate lilos.
-There are a couple more long canyon sections with swims before the alternative entry below comes in.
+Continue down this creek until you reach the junction with a much larger creek (October Creek).
+You can usually avoid getting your feet wet until the larger creek.

 Notes